-Is it impossible to rent your phone during Covid-19?
-Heck no, we built this letting tool during the financial crisis of 2008 with the goal of landlords being able to rent their homes to tenants that were not able to fly in for home searches.
+The pandemic changed the rental industry as we knew it and digital showings became very popular.
+The trend is here to stay.
+We built this letting tool during the financial crisis of 2008 with the goal of landlords being able to rent their homes to tenants unable to fly in for home searches.
 Here are some tips on how to show your home digitally:

 Clean and Prep

 Messes show up even when showing digitally so tidy up and hide your family in the largest closet that you have to make the place look big.
 Jokes aside, your family that may be working or studying at home may be the ideal tools to show perspective of space.
 Have your 12-year old stand under the loft bed to demonstrate ceiling height.
 If you live in a house, pull out your deck furniture to show how great and large your terrace is during summer.
 Other good cleaning tips:

 Clean your home and make it presentable before taking your photos.
 Clear as much clutter as possible.
 Less is more.

 Take the time to chat with your potential tenant before jumping into the showing.
 Figure out if you feel that this would be a good match for you as well as ask what they are looking for in a rental.
 If they signal that cooking is very important to them, then spend more time showing the kitchen for example.